0install/0install-win/README.md

 `VERSION` and `VERSION_UPDATER` contain the version numbers used by build scripts.
 Use `Set-Version.ps1 X.Y.Z` and `Set-Version.ps1 updater X.Y.Z` to change the version numbers.
 This ensures that the version also gets set in other locations (e.g. AssemblyInfo).
-`Get-Version.cmd` and `Get-Version.sh` read the current version numbers to the console and environment variables.
-This is used by our build server.

 Building on Windows